xregistry/spec/core/spec.md

 ```

 Where:
-- If specified, the `schema` query parameter SHOULD be one of the valid
+- If specified, the `?schema` query parameter SHOULD be one of the valid
   `model.schema` values (case insensitive).
 Note that an implementation MAY
   choose to support a value that is not specified within the `model.schema`
   attribute.
 If not specified, the default value MUST be `xRegistry-json`.